 ARTICLE 5

 The Parties shall encourage tourism from third countries (tourism generating markets).
-With the aim in mind, both Parties shall give special attention to the cooperation in the field of marketing and promotional activities, especially efforts to bring about the extended stay of tourists to their countries, in order to ensure that both parties shall benefit from this traffic.
+With the aim in mind, both Parties shall give special attention to the cooperation in the field of marketing and promotional activities, especially efforts to bring about the extended stay of tourists to their countries, in order to ensure that both Parties shall benefit from this traffic.

 ARTICLE 6